vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 GET http://{{host}}:8090/persons/all/
 ```

-You can run a specific configuration by right-clicking the run icon in the gutter:
+You can run a specific configuration by clicking the run icon in the gutter:

 ![Run Environments](./run-environments.png)